gcrsaldanha/codeflix/README.md

 - [x] How to organize Django + DDD?
 - [ ] Create Genre: receives list of categories, validate they exist or not in the database and then create Genre with them
   - If not exist: create Genre anyways with empty categories.

 - [ ] Search with Regex vs Filter
-- [ ] Decouple validations from entity (serializers)
+- [ ] Decouple validations from entity (serializers/pydantic)
 - [ ] Revisit Notification pattern (exceptions/errors)
 - [ ] Use `result` library for operations

 ## Business questions
-- [ ] Confirm Genre/Category relationship
+- [x] Confirm Genre/Category relationship
-- [ ] Review create genre with categories use case.
+- [x] Review create genre with categories use case.
   - Should GenreRepository be aware of categories?
 - [ ] What should happen if genre/category is deleted?
   - prevent deleting used Category, allow deleting Genre